chanakaeshan/Medical-Report-Diagnosis-Streamlet-Model/README.md

 ## Usage
 - Upload a Report: Drag and drop a medical report in JPG, JPEG, or PDF format.
-- Generate Summary: Click on "Summarize Report" in the sidebar to generate a concise summary of the report.
+- Generate Summary: Click on "Summarise Report" in the sidebar to generate a concise summary of the report.
 - Ask Questions: Use the chat interface to ask specific questions about the report's content.